tomfa/vimiumize/README.md

 Make your webpage hotkey-friendly with this small JavaScript snippet

+### What does it do
+It makes you able to click certain links on your webpage without having to click them, but by clicking ESC followed by a letter or number.
+You can see how it works on [tomfa.github.io/vimiumize/](the github pages) by clicking ESC.

 ### Why would I want this?
 So you can navigate your webpage in a more comfortable way.

 ### How do I use it?

-Include vimiumize.js and vimiumize.css to your page, and then put class=vimiumize-letter or class=vimiumize-number on a div or nav containing ul>li>a's.
+Include vimiumize.js and vimiumize.css to your page, and then put class=vimiumize-letter or class=vimiumize-number on a div or nav containing links.

-If that's not the kind of links you would like to hotkey'ize, then change what's being queried by letterlist and numberlist inside vimiumize.js.

 ### Wow, the labels are totally off position.